This is the multi-page printable view of this section. Click here to print.

 1. A Notification Target must be set to send a notification.
 A notification target may be defined as a notification integration.
 For more information, see Endor Labs integrations.

 2. Choose an Aggregation Type for notifications.
-Choosing Project triggers a single notification for all findings, while choosing Dependency creates multiple notifications categorizing them based on dependencies.
+Choose Project to trigger a single notification for all findings, or choose Dependency to trigger multiple notifications for every dependency.
 For more information, see Aggregation types for notifications.

 6. Assign Scope for which this action policy should apply.
 Scopes are defined by the tags assigned to a project.